shorebirdtech/website/src/pages/blog/ios-beta.md

 ## 🚏 Road to 1.0

-This release is marked "beta" rather than 1.0 due to a couple oustanding issues:
+This release is marked "beta" rather than 1.0 due to a couple outstanding
+issues:

 - `--obfuscate` is not currently supported on iOS ([#1619](https://github.com/shorebirdtech/shorebird/issues/1619)).